 Freezing your peanut butter cookie dough before baking is easy and a big time saver!

 Make the peanut butter cookie dough as directed in the recipe below.
-Roll them into the 1 inch balls, placing them 1 ½ - 2 inches apart on a wax paper or aluminum foil lined baking sheet.
+Roll them into the 1-inch balls, placing them 1 1/2 – 2 inches apart on a wax paper or aluminum foil-lined baking sheet.
 Stamp out or use the cross-hatch fork method with each cookie, then freeze until solid.

-Transfer the frozen peanut butter cookies to a tightly sealed container and freeze for up to 3 months.
+Transfer the frozen peanut butter cookies to a tightly sealed container and freeze them for up to 3 months.
 You can add layers of aluminum foil or wax paper between the cookies if you wish.

 When ready to bake, remove from the freezer and bake immediately.
 Make sure to add on a few extra minutes of baking time!